-- January: Faculty members submit their annual goal sheet from the previous year with written evidence and documentation of how they have met these goals.
-Each faculty member creates a new faculty goal sheet for the upcoming year. - February: The Promotion and Tenure Committee divides and reviews the submissions from faculty members.
+- January: Faculty members finalize their documentation of teaching, research and service activities from the previous year through the FEAS portal. - February: The Promotion and Tenure Committee divides and reviews the following materials from faculty members: CV (downloaded from FEAS), SPCI / teaching evaluations, syllabi, teaching observations if applicable, AORs).
 Each submission will be reviewed by a pair of members from the Promotion and Tenure Committee.
 When possible, these pairs will consist of one reviewer from the submitting faculty member's home program and one reviewer from outside of the program.
-In the event that such pairings cannot be arranged (as may be the case for the Promotion and Tenure Committee members themselves), the pairs will consist of members from two different programs. - In review of faculty members' documents, the pairs will note whether faculty members achieved their respective annual goals.
-If goals are not met, the pairs will craft a narrative outlining the areas in which faculty may have fallen short of their stated annual targets.
-These narratives will be forwarded to the Chair of the Department. - March April: The Chair reviews the narratives provided by the Promotion and Tenure Committee, and conducts their own independent review of faculty goal sheets, submitted evidence, and student evaluations to complete annual faculty evaluations.
+In the event that such pairings cannot be arranged (as may be the case for the Promotion and Tenure Committee members themselves), the pairs will consist of members from two different programs. - March: In review of faculty members' documents, the pairs will evaluate faculty members achievements in relation to departmental expectations.
+The committee will meet to discuss these evaluations and, for each faculty member, will produce a summary of discussion.
+These narratives will be forwarded to the Chair of the Department. - April: The Chair reviews the narratives provided by the Promotion and Tenure Committee, and conducts their own independent review of submitted evidence to complete annual faculty evaluations.
 The Chair will meet individually with faculty members to discuss the results.